decaf-dev/vaultexplorer.com/docs/views/grid.md

 ### Image file

-If a vault file is an image file (`.jpg`, `.jpeg`, `.png`, etc).
-The cover image will display the image.
+If a vault file has an image extension (`.jpeg`, `.png`, etc).
+The file image will be displayed as the cover image.

 ### Automatic image loading

-If [automatic cover image detection](/docs/settings/#automatic-cover-image-detection) is set to a value other than `Off`, the plugin will automatically load a cover image.
+If [automatic cover image detection](/docs/settings/#automatic-cover-image-detection) is active, the plugin will automatically load a cover image.

+**Detection priority**

 | Name        | Priority | Area                   |
 | ----------- | -------- | ---------------------- |